DiadNetworks/Space-Saver/README.md

 The `Local` category is for scripts intended to be run on a single computer when needed to free space.
 These will run the task on the current computer.

+## How to use the scripts

+The scripts each have a short description of the task they perform and then a section of variables to edit.
+You need only edit the variables to fit your environment.